‘Switched At Birth’ Recap: Bay Faces A Love Triangle, Who Will She Choose?

 “Travis definitely is a little insecure about the ghost of Emmett and wondering if this epic Bay/Emmett romance is always going to be carried in her heart and if she’s privately comparing him to [it],” Lizzy said.
 “That’s going to rear its head a little bit.
 It’s going to cause some problems between them.”

-To find out who Bay chooses, tune in to Switched At Birth Tuesdays at 9/8c on Freeform.
+To find out who Bay chooses, tune into Switched at Birth Tuesdays at 9/8c on Freeform.
 Check out the promo for next week’s episode below.

-[Featured Image by Valerie Macon/ Getty Images]
+[Featured Image by Valerie Macon/Getty Images]